How To Shorten WordPress Slugs?

-Slugs are a very important part of your website's URL structure.
+Slugs play a crucial role in the structure of your website's URL addresses.
 They follow the domain name and define specific pages or posts.
 This article will show how you can adjust and make them shorter.

 By default, WordPress generates slugs based on the initial title of the article.
 Unfortunately, the generated slugs are usually too lengthy and therefore hard to read.